519984307/coincoin/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 100K GEEK to New Addresses
+### Send 100K COIN to New Addresses

-Send exactly 100K GEEK to each new address created above.
+Send exactly 100K COIN to each new address created above.

 ### Create New Masternode Private Keys